spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 This tutorial will walk you through StarCraft: Brood War bot development with Python, but first we are going to dive deep into Coroutines!

 Real-time strategy (RTS) games are known to be one of the most complex game genres for humans and machines to play.
-To tackle the task we focus on a message-passing divide-and-conquer approach using multiple languages and zmq, splitting the game into separate components and developing separate systems to solve each.
+To tackle the task we focus on a message-passing divide-and-conquer approach with zmq and multiple languages, splitting the game into separate components and developing separate systems to solve each.

-This trend gives rise to a new problem: how to tie these systems together into a functional real-time strategy playing bot.
+This trend gives rise to a new problem: how to tie these systems together into a functional StarCraft: Brood War playing bot.

-In this tutorial we discuss the architecture of [Blueberry](https://liquipedia.net/starcraft/Blueberry), our entry into the 2019/2020 StarCraft AI competitions, and the techniques used.

 ## Coroutines